jersou/studio-pack-generator/README.md

-      --skip-read-tts-cache          disable the TTS cache usage                              [boolean] [default: false] --skip-write-tts-cache         disable the TTS cache write                              [boolean] [default: false] --tts-cache-path               path to the TTS cache                [string] [default: "<SPG dir>/.spg-TTS-cache"]
+      --skip-read-tts-cache          disable the TTS cache usage                              [boolean] [default: false] --skip-write-tts-cache         disable the TTS cache write                              [boolean] [default: false] --tts-cache-path               path to the TTS cache                [string] [default: "<SPG dir>/.spg-TTS-cache"] --custom-script                custom script to be used for custom image... handling                      [string]
 ```

 Separate options by spaces, ex :